 Employees of the special education department have access to many professional development opportunities.
-During the 2022-2023 school year, thirteen professional development opportunities were available for staff with six specific to paraeducators and seven specific for teachers.
-Trainings were also provided through Keenan, our risk management company.
+In-person, virtual, and self-paced training is available through several sources.
+Virtual self-paced options are available through Keenan, our risk management company.
 Keenan provides training in the following areas: situational awareness in special education, child abuse prevention, equipment safety in lifting and transferring, best practices in transportation, liability concerns in the special education environment, and supervision for students with exceptional needs.
-Additionally, many employees are expected to annually renew certificates in CPR, first aid, defensive driving, mandated reporting, and crisis intervention/de-escalation of behavior.
-The special education department has also rolled out voluntary professional development through the Badge Project.
-Employees are allowed to access online learning modules during their own time and submit completion evidence for stipends.
-Stipends are provided through the Elementary and Secondary School Emergency Relief (ESSER) fund.
-Badge topics to date include: Be Kind, Introduction to Behavior Disorders, English Learner Crusader, Gratitude & Grace, Para Pro, Saving a Life, and Who Are We.
+Additionally, many employees are expected to annually renew certificates in CPR, first aid, defensive driving, mandated reporting, and crisis intervention/deescalation of behavior.
+Employees may also access virtual self-paced training through the Badge and Bridge Projects, developed by the department.
+In-person topics include TeachTown implementation, Motivational Interviews, behavior support, and course of study implementation.